espressif/esptool/docs/en/advanced-topics/firmware-image-format.rst

 Firmware Image Format
 =====================

 This is technical documentation for the firmware image format used by the ROM bootloader.
-These are the images created by ``esptool elf2image``.
+These are the images created by ``esptool.py elf2image``.

 .. only:: esp8266